Nashville-Public-Library/bedework-docs/docs/add-events/contact.md

 - Choose the contact for your event.
 - If you need a contact that is not listed, choose the all button to see an extended list.
+- If you would like to be a primary contact for an event, contact Shared Systems to be added as a contact for your branch.
 - For events coordinated with an outside agency, you may choose to display contact info for that agency.
 For example, Early Voting displays the Election Commission in the contact field.
 - If you need to add a new contact, contact Shared Systems for help.